Dion DiMucci: Belmonts reunion and renewed contract (1965–1968)

 Following a European tour, Dion returned to the U.S. and was introduced to classic blues by Columbia's John Hammond.
-To the consternation of his management, he began recording more blues-oriented material, including Willie Dixon's "Hoochie Coochie Man" and "Spoonful".
+To the consternation of his management, he began recording more blues-oriented material, including Willie Dixon’s "Hoochie Coochie Man" and "Spoonful".
 These releases, some produced by Tom Wilson with Al Kooper on keyboards, were not commercially successful.
 Still with Columbia, Dion formed a new group to back him in 1965.
 The Wanderers were composed of John Falbo on guitar, Pete Baron (Pete Falciglia) on bass, and Carlo Mastrangelo of the Belmonts on drums.
-They made national appearances on Dick Clark's Where The Action Is, and on The Lloyd Thaxton Show.
+They made national appearances on Dick Clark’s Where The Action Is, and on The Lloyd Thaxton Show.
 A number of self-penned tracks were recorded and released unsuccessfully as singles, and did not appear in album format until years later.
-In June 1965, he recorded fellow Columbia Records's contemporary Bob Dylan's composition "It's All Over Now, Baby Blue", a half-year before Them (featuring Van Morrison)'s hit version.
+In June 1965, he recorded fellow Columbia Records contemporary Bob Dylan’s composition "It's All Over Now, Baby Blue", a half-year before Them (featuring Van Morrison)’s hit version.

 In 1966–67, Dion briefly reunited with the Belmonts, recording the LP Together Again for ABC Records.
 The album was unsuccessful, despite one classic self-penned song, "My Girl the Month of May".
 Two singles were released from the LP.
 While neither charted in the United States, they fared better in the UK.
 "My Girl The Month of May" entered the Radio London "Fab 40" at No. 9 the week of December 25, 1966.
-A 'turntable' hit at London underground clubs like Middle Earth, the disc received a lot of play from pirate radio DJ's John Peel and Kenny Everett.
-The follow up, "Movin' Man", reached No. 17 on the "Radio London" charts on Easter Sunday, March 26, 1967.
+A ‘turntable’ hit at London underground clubs like Middle Earth, the disc received a lot of play from pirate radio DJ's John Peel and Kenny Everett.
+The follow-up, "Movin’ Man", reached No. 17 on the "Radio London" charts on Easter Sunday, March 26, 1967.
 "My Girl The Month of May" was later covered by English artists Alan Bown in 1967, and Island Records artists The Bunch (featuring Sandy Denny and other members of Fairport Convention) in April 1972.
 During their brief mid-60's reunion, Dion and the Belmonts appeared on the popular Clay Cole Show performing "Berimbau" and "My Girl The Month of May", and occasionally performed at local New York City clubs such as "The Mardi Gras" on Staten Island (April 29, 1967) before disbanding.
-While Dion's career appeared to be nearing an end, he still retained enough credibility to be, along with Bob Dylan, one of only two rock artists featured on the album cover of the Beatles' Sgt.
+While Dion's career appeared to be nearing an end, he still retained enough credibility to be, along with Bob Dylan, one of only two rock artists featured on the album cover of the Beatles’ Sgt.
 Pepper's Lonely Hearts Club Band in 1967.